gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 * sufficient free disk space (approx. 50 GB).
 * Data files necessary for the preparation of a climatology.

-More resources might be necessary depending on the resolution and size of the studied domain.
+More computing resources might be necessary depending on the resolution and size of the studied domain.

 You may also need to check the list of [acronyms and definitions](../acronyms.md).

 ### Workshop material

-The notebooks are availabe in the folder `notebooks` in the [zip file](https://github.com/gher-ulg/Diva-Workshops/archive/master.zip).
+The notebooks are available in the folder `notebooks` in the [zip file](https://github.com/gher-ulg/Diva-Workshops/archive/master.zip).
 Follow the instructions [here](https://github.com/gher-ulg/Diva-Workshops/tree/master/notebooks#how-to-download-ipynb-files-from-github) to download and open the notebook files.

 ### Installation